Augenblick Studios

-Augenblick Studios is an independent animation studio founded in 1999 by Aaron Augenblick, and located in Brooklyn, New York City.
-The company has created a wide array of animated shorts for television, film, and the Internet, with a target audience typically being adults.
+Augenblick Studios is an American animation studio founded in 1999 by Aaron Augenblick, and located in Brooklyn, New York City.
+The company has created a wide array of animated shorts for television, film, and the Internet, with the target audience typically being adults.
 Their clients include Cartoon Network, Comedy Central, Adult Swim, the TED conference, PBS, MTV, and Nickelodeon.
+Their logo features a moonshine bottle with wings.